bcarpenter7/blog-react-final/Unit_3/2-mern-infrastructure/2.1-intro-spas-and-mern-stack/README.md

 **Client-side routing** is what enables users of a SPA to navigate to different "pages" without triggering a full-page refresh.

 The users will still be clicking navigation "links" that cause the browser's address bar to change.

 However, the client-side router intercepts the changes to the path by tapping into the browser's [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API).

-Intercepting the change to the path in the address bar prevents a request from ever being sent to the server.
-Instead, the SPA will react locally and this is why it's called client-side routing.
+By using the History API, the client-side router can manipulate the path in the address bar without triggering an HTTP request.

-> Note that we will continue to define server-side routes, however, the vast majority of those routes will be API-type routes that are accessed via AJAX calls, perform CRUD and return data as JSON needed by the frontend.
+> 👀 We will continue to define server-side routes, however, the vast majority of those routes will be API-type routes that are accessed via AJAX calls, perform CRUD and return data as JSON to the browser.

 Feel free to checkout the Further Study section to learn more about the History API and Hash URIs.